MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/status.md

 all Status Effects loaded from the spreadsheet.
 This is only assigned to an instantiated Status Effect that has a duration.
 If the instantiated Status Effect has no duration, this is `null`.
-While the instantiated Status Effect is active, every 1000 milliseconds, 1 second is subtracted from the Status Effect's [[remaining Duration|Data-Structure:-Status#remaining]] until it reaches 0.
+While the instantiated Status Effect is active, every 1000 milliseconds, 1 second is subtracted from the Status Effect's [remaining Duration](status.md#remaining) until it reaches 0.
 When it does, the timer is stopped, and the Status Effect is cured.